I think you are going to LOVE today’s DIY gemstone soap tutorial! It’s easy to make, looks gorgeous, and it’s something that can be used and enjoyed.

 A note on these soap making supplies supplies:

 Essential oils: I read that vanilla can yellow a soap so if you’re going for a really clear “gem,” opt for another scent.
+Choose an essential oil brand you trust to produce safe essential oils – there are a lot of cheap knock offs online.

 Cosmetic grade mica dyes: Mica colorants bestow the shimmer and sheen of real stones and help make these gem soaps more realistic.
 I think I went a little overboard with the dye and made mine too richly colored, so play around a little with the quantity and add a little to start, building up the color if required.
 For my next batch I’ll try more faintly tinted clear glycerine areas for a more “quartz” inspired look.
-The exact kind of mica I used is no longer available but I linked to a similar one.
+The exact kind of mica I used is no longer available, but I linked to a similar one.
 Buy any kind you like, but make sure it’s cosmetic grade.
-Or try what Rachel did and put those unused eye shadow kits to good use!
+Or put those unused eye shadow kits to good use!

 Look at the pretty shimmer on these bars of DIY gemstone soap: